astrolabsoftware/fink-science-perf/README.md

   -nloops NLOOPS        Number of times to run the performance test.
 Default is 2.
 ```

 Note that it makes little sense to make performance tests from within a single container, and this script assumes you are on the Fink Apache Spark cluster at VirtualData.
-Edit the script otherwise with your correct master URI and path to the data.
+Edit `perf_science_modules.py` and `utils.load_spark_session` with your correct master URI, path to the data and mesos configuration.
 By default the script will run performance test using 8 cores with 2GB RAM each on the ZTF night 20240416 (212,039 alerts).

 Here is the result for `fink-science==5.9.0` for ZTF alert data: